BIDS/repro-case-studies/case-studies/choldgraf.md

 1. For any data/code that are project-specific, keep these together in the same general file hierarchy.
 1. Rather than creating metadata structures that live next to the data, come up with a “master” metadata template, then store entries from every subject in a CSV file that follows this template.
 Rather than storing data in separate subject files, include an entry with “subject id” in the metadata file so that you can pull out individual subjects in this way.
-1. Utilize other packages whenever possible, particularly with the annoying task of data I/O. In my case, I store all my raw data as ‘.fif’ files, which can be opened easily in python or Matlab with well-supported third party packages.
+1. Utilize other packages whenever possible, particularly with the annoying task of data I/O. In my case, I store all my raw data as ‘.fif’ files, which can be opened easily in Python or Matlab with well-supported third party packages.
 I also use `pandas` and `h5io` to read / write metadata files, which makes it very easy to slice and dice these files for particular entries that I want.
 1. More generally, take a “database” approach to how you store any data.
 Even though I’m not storing data in a MySQL database per-se, I can still draw inspiration for how this data is organized.
 Treat data entries as rows, and data features as columns, and then combine / split up the data using pandas database-style syntax (e.g., joins and merges)
 1. Put ad-hoc code in a project-specific folder.
-Be much pickier about code that you expose in public python modules for any project.
+Be much pickier about code that you expose in public Python modules for any project.
 If you think a function is worth generalizing, then move it out of the project folder and to its proper module, and document it extensively.
 1. Do all coding with automatic PEP8 and PEP257 checkers (this is simple with most graphical text editors).
 Keep code as clean as possible.
-1. Make a conscious effort to structure python scripts differently from jupyter notebooks.
+1. Make a conscious effort to structure Python scripts differently from Jupyter notebooks.
 Structure code (and data) such that it lends itself well to scripting, rather than assuming interactive sessions for everything.
-1. Use jupyter notebooks to glance at the data and preliminary results, but move code into scripts as it becomes more refined or complex.
+1. Use Jupyter notebooks to glance at the data and preliminary results, but move code into scripts as it becomes more refined or complex.
 This avoids creating a mega notebook with tons of different analyses in it.
 1. Structure code so that some scripts live with the data that they operate on.
 E.g., if you’ve got a script that only operates on a specific collection of data, renames specific columns in that data, and always saves it to another location relative to the original data, then create another folder “script” right next to that data folder.
 Put all data-specific scripts into this folder.
 This way, you know that scripts operate with relevant data nearby.
 1. Finally, this is not specific to this project but has been very useful to me.
 Find opportunities to contribute to other open-source projects.
 Open pull requests and learn about how to use the code.
 The back-and-forths and input you get will make you a much better coder, and your codebase / research will greatly benefit from it.